Ettuveetil Pillamar: Modern views

-Later historians, with many more records available, have disputed the traditional stories, which were based on legend and folklore.
-While there is no doubt about the existence of anti-royal nobles before Marthanda Varma, as well as frequent conflicts between the Sri Padmanabhaswamy Temple managers and the king, many of the events of the past were found to be entirely false.
+Later historians have challenged the traditional stories which were based on legend and folklore.
+While there is no doubt about the existence of anti-royal nobles before Marthanda Varma, as well as frequent conflicts between the Sri Padmanabhaswamy Temple managers and the king, many of the events of the past might been not entirely accurate.

-The temple lands were managed by a group of nobles known as Madathil Pillamar,often mistaken for the Ettuveetil Pillamar.
+The temple lands were managed by a group of nobles known as Madathil Pillamar, often mistaken for the Ettuveetil Pillamar.
 Earlier historians stated that the King had no authority over the temple and the Ettara Yogam and Pillamar were outside his control.
 However temple documents show that it was the king who appointed the highest dignitary of the temple, known as the Swamiyar.
 In fact, the authority of the king is considered to have been greatly valued for the records show the Yogam applying to the king for permission in trivial matters such as appointment of Temple sweepers.
 Another contradiction found is in the fact that the Pillamar influenced the tenants of the temple lands.
 However the temple lands all lay to the south of Thiruvananthapuram where there were other influential nobles, whereas the bulk of the Pillamar lived to the north.
 Records show clashes between Temple managers and the king's men but in none of these are the Pillamar mentioned.
 Another contradiction lies in the statement that since the 16th century the kings were mere puppets of the Yogam and Pillamar.
 During this period the Venad kings won victories over the mighty Vijayanagar Empire and the Thirumala Nayaks, which, it is asserted, could not have been possible under a puppet king.